Murphydbuffalo/hyp/README.md

 ```

 User assignments are consistent, so a given user will always belong to the same
 variant for a given experiment.
-The assignments are based on a SHA256 hash
+The assignments are based on a SHA256 hash of
-of both the user's and experiment's `#id`. *This means that your user entities
+both the user's and experiment's `#id`.
-must provide a unique identifier.*

 Record user trials and conversions via Ruby:
 ```ruby